 Named for the buffalo-hide traders who transported their goods by ox cart along Pembina Trail, this large preserve boasts interesting landforms and a wide range of plants, birds and mammals.
 From the booming call of prairie chickens to the dancing of sharp-tailed grouse, passing migratory birds and colorful wildflowers, each season brings new delights.

 Pembina Trail Preserve is part of what The Nature Conservancy considers a large, functioning ecological system, or landscape-scale site.
 Great places like Pembina can support exceptional diversity of plant and animal life.
 The preserve's proximity to other natural areas enriches its ecology and enhances its suitability for animals that require large blocks of quality habitat.

-The Conservancy is actively involved with a number of projects at Pembina Trail, including an intensive research project comparing how typical prairie management practices, such as prescribed burns and haying, affect plant species.
-Additionally, the Conservancy and U.S. Geological Survey are conducting ground water research to better understand what influence wetland restoration on the adjacent Glacial Ridge Project will have on the local hydrology.
+TNC is actively involved with a number of projects at Pembina Trail, including an intensive research project comparing how typical prairie management practices, such as prescribed burns and haying, affect plant species.
+Additionally, TNC and U.S. Geological Survey are conducting ground water research to better understand what influence wetland restoration on the adjacent Glacial Ridge Project will have on the local hydrology.